shashankRanaNW/LAB6_MULTITHREADING_FILES_23-24_TAKEHOME/README.md

 If the server receives a message which is not a part of any of these commands, send `EROR:INVALID COMMAND\n` back to the sender.

+**Note:** ensure that all filenames follow the correct naming protocol.

+What to show:
+- Start 3 clients with usernames alice, bob and eve.
+- alice and eve are roots, bob is normal user
+- eve should supply wrong password and get disconnected. eve again joins with corrct password.
+In all these scenarios every client would have receive the updated list.
+(Note: eve should not be a part of the list before she supplies the correct password)
+- All three clients then send LIST to server (user input).
+The server should display all connected users along with their ip address.
+- alice sends one message to bob using MSGC, bob replies back to that message using MSGC.
+- alice creates a group GoodOnes which has alice and bob.
+- bob sends HISF to get all conversation with alice. bob should get error message
+- alice sends HISF to get all conversation with bob and should get the file.
+- alice sends a HISF to get all coversations in `02_GoodOnes.txt`. alice gets a blank file.
+- alice sends a BCST, as well as a MCST to `GoodOnes`.
+- eve asks for the BCST file and should get the file. eve asks for the `02_GoodOnes.txt` and gets error message.
+- alice exits the chat using the EXIT keyword. all users are notified.